bartfrenk/resource-server/README.md

 ## Running the server

-To allocate a single resource to the REPL process, start the REPL in the `src` directory:
+To allocate a single resource to the REPL process, compile everything in the `src` directory and start the REPL:

 ```
 erl overseer.erl